PayOnlineSystem/PayOnlineSystem.github.io/en/googlepay.md

 In short: you should get a token and pass it to your backend system.
 Then your backend will calls the PayOnline API.

-*When using the Google Pay API to pay via PayOnline, customers will be able to use payment systems: Visa and MasterCard.*
+When using the Google Pay API to pay via PayOnline, customers will be able to use payment systems: Visa and MasterCard.

+At Google Pay API initialization you should specify:

+* gateway: 'payonline'
+* gatewayMerchantId: '123' - your MID in PayOnline system

 ```javascript
 const allowedCardNetworks = ["MASTERCARD", "VISA"];